velipso/whisky/README.md

 The `whisky2alt` has function also takes two arguments, and is equal quality compared to `whisky2` -- it just mixes things differently.

-Having an alternate is useful if you need a 64-bit result -- you can get 32-bits from `whisky2` and another 32-bits from `whisky2alt` using the same input.
+Having an alternate is useful if you need a 64-bit result.
+You can get 32-bits from `whisky2` and another 32-bits from `whisky2alt` using the same input.

 All the functions are in the single header file `whisky.h` and declared `static`.
 This allows the